Dane-Dawson/react-mini-coding-checkpoints/README.md

 - Mocked log-in lab (collection of users with passwords, need to connect user-create form and user-login form.
 States exist as loose guidance for currentUser, allUsers, loggedIn, etc)

 Should each be made into unique folders in this repository, in numbered difficulty (maybe?).
+Each consecutive lab could (and should) include concepts or aspects of concepts covered in previous labs.

 Work on branches, ask before merging into main, and have fun!